-Eugenol is an antioxidant found in cloves.
-And so far, research shows that eugenol is effective at numbing and reducing pain.
+Eugenol is an antioxidant and research shows that it is effective at numbing and reducing pain.

-As a matter of fact, eugenol is one of the reasons why cloves have historically been used to soothe toothaches (source).
+In fact, eugenol is one of the reasons why cloves have historically been used to soothe painful conditions like toothaches (source).

 Furthermore, clove oil is also one of the ingredients in Tiger Balm, which is a popular over-the-counter pain reliever.

-But that’s not all…cloves also increase blood circulation!
+Cloves also increase blood circulation.
 And when you increase blood flow to the site of pain, that helps relieve the tension and tightness in that area.